ctrlplusb/react-universally/README.md

 This starter kit contains all the build tooling and configuration you need to kick off your next universal React project, whilst containing a minimal "project" set up allowing you to make your own architecture decisions (Redux/MobX etc).

-> However, we now include a set of "feature branches", each implementing a technology on top of the clean master branch.
-This provides you with an example on how to integrate said technologies, or use the branches to merge in a configuration that meets your requirements.
-See the [`Feature Branches`](/docs/FeaturesBranches.md) documentation for more.

 ## Features

   - 👀 `react` as the view.